Philosophical and Addiction Treatment Approaches Regarding Mental Health and Addiction

-Actually, there is no single mental health system, although most States have a set of public mental health centers.
+Actually, there is no single mental health system related to addiction treatment, although most States have a set of public mental health centers.
 Rather, mental health services are provided by a variety of mental health professionals including psychiatrists; psychologists; clinical social workers; clinical nurse specialists; other therapists and counselors including marriage, family, and child counselors (MFCCs); and paraprofessionals.

 The Addiction Treatment System

 As with mental health treatment, no single addiction treatment system exists.
-Rather, there is a collection of different types of services such as social and medical model detoxification programs, short- and long-term treatment programs, methadone detoxification and maintenance programs, long-term therapeutic communities, and self-help adjuncts such as the 12-step programs.
-These programs can vary greatly with respect to treatment goals and philosophies.
+Rather, there is a collection of different types of addiction treatment services such as social and medical model detoxification programs, short- and long-term treatment programs, methadone detoxification and maintenance programs, long-term therapeutic communities, and self-help adjuncts such as the 12-step programs that aim at helping the patients in their recovery from different problems like substance addictions, compulsions and addiction-related to behaviour These programs can vary greatly with respect to treatment goals and philosophies.
 For example, abstinence is a prerequisite for entry into some programs, while it is a long-term goal in other programs.
 Some AOD treatment programs are not abstinence oriented.
-For example, some methadone maintenance programs have the overt goal of eventual abstinence for all patients, while others promote continued methadone use to encourage psychosocial stabilization.
+For example, some methadone maintenance programs have the overt goal of eventual abstinence for all patients, while others addiction treatment programs promote continued methadone use to encourage psychosocial stabilization.

 Similarities of Mental Health and Addiction Treatment Systems

 - Variety of treatment settings and program types

 - Public and private settings.
 This involves making changes in his daily life routine and trying to make his environment according to that as well; to get benefits from addiction treatment

 - Multiple levels of care.
 This involves proper medication and attention by the members of family and friends